maljovec/nglpy/README.md

 # pyerg
-A Python wrapped version of the Neighborhood Graph Library
+A Python wrapped version of the [Neighborhood Graph Library (NGL)](http://www.ngraph.org/) developed by Carlos Correa and Peter Lindstrom.